Holiday Planning

 • Check with older children to see if they still enjoy old traditions.

 • Make sure you have at least a few cost-free activities.
-Check local event guides for library events, cultural fairs, etc.
+Check your library for free events, or check a local event guide for regional celebrations

-• Spend at least one day helping a friend or neighbor.
-Have cocoa after you finish putting the lights up for your neighbor.
-(And don’t forget to take them down in January!)
+• Help a friend or neighbor, and make it social.
+Have cocoa after you finish putting the lights up, and schedule a day in January to take them down before you leave!

 • Plan casual, even practical events.
 A cookie exchange, gift-wrapping open-house (a table with supplies and some snacks), etc.